Scott Speicher

-Michael Scott Speicher (July 12, 1957 – unknown) was a naval aviator in the United States Navy who was shot down over Iraq during the Persian Gulf War becoming the first American combat casualty of the war.
+Michael Scott Speicher (July 12, 1957 – January 17, 1991) was a naval aviator in the United States Navy who was shot down over Iraq during the Persian Gulf War becoming the first American combat casualty of the war.
 His fate was not known until 2 August 2009, when the U.S. Navy reported that Speicher's remains had been found in Iraq by the United States military.
-The official cause of death was "homicide by undetermined means" and forensic examination determined he survived his crash while dental records were used to confirm his identity.
 He is also the most recent American to have been shot down in air-to-air combat.

 Early life and education

 Michael Scott Speicher was born in Kansas City, Missouri, on 12 July 1957.
 Scott and his sister went to Lakewood Elementary School and Eastgate Middle School before attending Winnetonka High School.

 When Speicher was 15, his family moved to Jacksonville, Florida, where he attended Nathan Bedford Forrest High School.
 After graduating from high school, he then attended Florida State University (FSU).
 Speicher graduated from FSU in 1980 with a bachelor's degree in accounting and business management.
 While at Florida State, he met Joanne, whom he eventually married, and they had two children.
 Eighteen months after Speicher went missing in the 1991 Persian Gulf War, friend and fellow U.S. Navy pilot Buddy Harris married Joanne.
 They had two children.

 Speicher's father had been a fighter pilot in World War II.
 Speicher went on his first airplane flight when he was five years old.
 Speicher was a cadet member of the Civil Air Patrol as a teenager.
 Upon graduation from FSU, Speicher joined the U.S. Navy and attended Aviation Officer Candidate School at Naval Air Station Pensacola, Florida.
 After flight training at various bases, he was designated as a naval aviator and spent several years as both a fleet squadron aviator in the A-7 Corsair II and F/A-18 Hornet and as a flight instructor on the F/A-18.